mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Deck of Fate - Variant Fate Points.md

 variety, creating that moment when a special feature of your character makes all the difference in the world.
-It suits settings where big changes in momentum are fun---like space opera---and gives players new ways to use [[create advantage]] to work together.
+It suits settings where big changes in momentum are fun---like space opera---and gives players new ways to use [[Create Advantage]] to work together.
 At the same time, it retains the key parts of Fate that matter to a coherent story, and it will challenge your group to continue to add narrative detail every time a card is played.
 I hope you enjoy it at your table!